JonasEngstrom/appstats2/README.md

 # Applied Statistics II—Clinical and Epidemiological Research

-Datasets and exercises from the course Applied Statistics II— Clinical and Epidemiological Research (METSKF2) at Lund University, starting March 2025.
+Datasets and exercises from the course Applied Statistics II—Clinical and Epidemiological Research (METSKF2) at Lund University, starting March 2025.

 > [!IMPORTANT]
 > The datasets and instructions for exercises included in this package are